A student’s dress and appearance should not cause a disruption or distract from the educational process or create a health of safety concern.

 Second time – Student will not get their device back until a parent comes in to claim it from the office.

-Each teacher has a classroom blog.
+Most teachers have a classroom blog.
 Newsletters are posted on these blogs.
 If you do not have access to the internet, please let your child’s teacher know and a hard copy will be provided.
 If you are not receiving these, ask your child to bring them home to you, or call the school and let the teacher know.
 Newsletters inform you of subject areas being taught, future field trips and important events.
-Teachers can be reached before school from 8:20 till 8:50 and after school after 3:30.
+Teachers are available to take your call between 8:00 to 8:30 am or 3:30 to 4:00 pm.
 The school number is 586-2850.

 Emergency drills are conducted in accordance with the policy on Emergency Preparedness Plan for the Utah State Office of Education.